How to Care for Your Christmas Tree to Keep It Looking Fresh – Sapin Belge Skip to content

 9. Can you replant a potted Christmas tree?

 Once the holidays are over, gradually acclimate your tree to the outdoors by placing it in a cool room or conservatory for a few days before planting it.
-If you follow these steps, your potted tree will continue to grow and you may even be able to reuse it for Christmas next year.
+If you follow these steps, your potted tree will continue to grow, and you may even be able to reuse it for Christmas next year.

 10. The environmental impact of a natural tree vs. an artificial tree

-Many people wonder whether it is more environmentally friendly to buy a real tree or an artificial tree .
+Many people wonder whether it's more environmentally friendly to buy a real tree or an artificial tree .
 A real tree is grown specifically for the holidays and helps absorb CO2 as it grows.
 Plus, after Christmas, it can be recycled or composted, making it a more sustainable option in the short term.

 Conclusion